Min. time required: 1:30

 • Book a chocolate workshop to create your own souvenir.
 The options range from family workshops and birthday parties to truffles or Christmas chocolates creation.

-• There’s an escape game at Maison Cailler.
+• There’s an escape game at Maison Cailler, available for groups of up to 5 people.

 How to combine the chocolate factory with other excursions

-• If you like Swiss food, have a look in the Nestlé outlet shop located between Maison Cailler and the rail station Broc-Fabrique.
+• If you like Swiss food, don’t skip the Nestlé shop located next to Maison Cailler.

 • Maison Cailler is located in Broc, which is close to the medieval village Gruyères.
 The cheese-making factory La Maison du Gruyère and a beautiful castle can be found here.